swanchain/python-swan-sdk/docs/sample_tutorial.md

 ### 1. Get Orchestrator API Key

-To use `swan-sdk` Orchestrator API key is required.
+To use `swan-sdk`, an Orchestrator API key is required.

-- Go to Swan Dashboard: https://orchestrator.swanchain.io/provider-status
+- Go to Orchestrator Dashboard: https://orchestrator.swanchain.io/provider-status
 - Login through MetaMask.
-- Click the user icon on top right.
+- Click the user icon on the top right.
 - Click 'Show API-Key' -> 'New API Key'
 - Store your API Key safely, do not share with others.